unixcharles/refinerycms-blog/readme.md

 If you want to use Captcha, you need rMagick (which is already a dependency of RefineryCMS) and fattr:

 > gem install fattr

+add the line:

+> gem "fattr"

+to your Gemfile

+> bundle install

 _The lib is located at /lib/raptcha.rb, you can update it or edit to fit your need._